jhumelsine/jhumelsine.github.io/_posts/2025-11-15-flyweight.md

 # DVR Use Case
 I'll return to the [DVR Example](#dvr-example) to demonstrate a Flyweight design and implementation.
 This use case will be bare bones.
 I'll provide enough to demonstrate:
 * A Flyweight implementation
-* A wrapper class to store state information that's passed to the shared Flyweight instance.
+* A wrapper class to store extrinsic state information that's passed to the shared Flyweight instance.

 I cut a lot of corners in this design and implementation.
 It is by no means production quality.
 The classes are too tightly coupled to one another.
 I did not use [Test-Driven Development](https://jhumelsine.github.io/2024/07/15/tdd.html) techniques, and I haven't provided any unit tests.
 I _confirmed_ the code as I wrote it via manual testing. _Mea culpa.
 Mea culpa.
 Mea maxima culpa._